lpsouza/lpsouza.github.io/README.md

 - Original website has created in 2009 using Wordpress technology.
 - In 2019 has changes to Jekyll and hosted on Github Pages.
 - In 2020 I create a original Jekyll Theme.
+- In 2021 I release the new Jekyll Theme.

 ## To do

-- [ ] Improve the history on this README.md file.
 - [X] [Search engine](https://learn.cloudcannon.com/jekyll/jekyll-search-using-lunr-js/)
 - [ ] [Dark or light theme switcher](https://web.dev/prefers-color-scheme/)
 - [X] [Reading time](https://carlosbecker.com/posts/jekyll-reading-time-without-plugins/)